 A Brief History of Thornburg

-The Borough of Thornburg is located in southwestern Pennsylvania, in the metropolitan Pittsburgh area.
+The Borough of Thornburg is located in southwestern Pennsylvania in Allegheny County as part of the Pittsburgh metropolitan area.
 According to the 2020 Census data, Thornburg is home to 466 residents living in 182 households.
-These numbers do little to capture or convey the essence life in Thornburg.
-The story begins long before the year 2010.
+Thornburg is in the Montour School District.
+Surrounding communities include Crafton, Ingram, Rosslyn Farms, and Robinson Township.

 Thornburg Demographic Profile